npm/npm-registry-couchapp/README.md

     [vhosts]
     search:5984 = /search/_design/app/_rewrite

 Where `packages` is the hostname where you'll be running the thing, and `5984` is the port that CouchDB is running on.
 If you're running on port 80, then omit the port altogether.

 Now install couchapp:

-    npm install couchapp
+    sudo npm install couchapp

 Now run the sync app.js from this repository.

-    couchapp --design www/app.js --sync --couch http://localhost:5984/search
+    couchapp push www/app.js http://localhost:5984/search

 You may need to put a username and password in the URL:

-    couchapp --design www/app.js --sync --couch http://user:pass@localhost:5984/search
+    couchapp push www/app.js http://user:pass@localhost:5984/search

 # Installing registry